Two Senators Allege ‘Secret’ CIA spying on Unwitting Americans

 The Bolivarian National Intelligence Service (Servicio Bolivariano de Inteligencia Nacional, SEBIN) is the premier intelligence agency in Venezuela.

 SEBIN’s stated mission is to “contribute to the overall security, defense, and development of the nation as a fundamental element of the national intelligence and counterintelligence system by identifying and neutralizing threats that harm the supreme interests of the Bolivarian Republic of Venezuela, acting within the law in close observance of guarantees and respect for human rights.”

-Under Chavz, SEBIN was re-oriented to a new role: the political police of the Bolivarian revolution.
-According to the 2018 report of the Organization of American States and a panel of independent experts, SEBIN personnel have been credibly implicated in human rights abuses, torture, shooting of unarmed protesters, and repression of elected officials and judges.
+Under Chavez, SEBIN was re-oriented to a new role: the political police of the Bolivarian revolution.
+According to the 2018 report of the Organization of American States and a panel of independent experts, SEBIN personnel have been credibly implicated in human rights abuses, torture, shootings of unarmed protesters, and repression of elected officials and judges.

 SEBIN’s headquarters are housed in a pyramid-shaped edifice in the heart of Caracas known as the Helicoide.
 Inside the building is a prison known as “La Tumba” (The Tomb”) where overcrowding is endemic and torture routine, according to former prisoners.